 The Policy applies to all persons working for AVEVA, or on AVEVA’s behalf, in any capacity, including employees at all levels, directors, officers, agency workers, seconded workers, volunteers, interns, agents, contractors, external consultants, third-party representatives and business partners, and states that breaches of the Policy may result in disciplinary action (and potentially dismissal) against employees and termination of AVEVA’s relationships with other parties.

 AVEVA maintains a central procurement function, which is primarily responsible for procurement in relation to customer contracts.
 Other procurement within the AVEVA Group is handled directly by individual business units and subsidiaries.

 Considering the nature of AVEVA’s business and its supply chains, which are generally comprised of office space, office-related supplies, IT and other technology, personnel, facilities, transportation, recruitment, and legal and financial services, AVEVA believes the risks of slavery and human trafficking taking place in any part of its business or supply chains is relatively low.
-AVEVA is not aware of any instance in which a modern slavery concern has been raised with AVEVA by an AVEVA employee or third party in either its business or its supply chains, and AVEVA has not, to date, otherwise identified any instances of modern slavery in either its business or its supply chains.
+AVEVA is not aware of any instance in which a modern slavery concern has been raised with AVEVA by an AVEVA employee or third-party in either its business or its supply chains, and AVEVA has not, to date, otherwise identified any instances of modern slavery in either its business or its supply chains.
 AVEVA maintains a Speak Up Policy, where mandatory staff training is delivered annually, and encourages the reporting by employees and others of matters involving potential legal and other misconduct in connection with AVEVA’s business.
 Notwithstanding the above, AVEVA remains committed to taking steps to prevent modern slavery arising in any part of its business or supply chains.
 During AVEVA’s previous financial year, it has taken the following steps:

-Deputy Chief Executive Officer and Chief Financial Officer
+Chief Executive Officer

 AVEVA Group plc